Nordix/metal3-dev-tools/wow/github-workflow.md

 * A project is forked from Open Source project to nordix
 * A local copy is cloned from nordix

-We refer to the Open Source project repo as `upstream`, `upstream/master` and to the forked repo in the Nordix organization as `origin`, `origin/master`
+We refer to the Open Source project repo as `upstream`, `upstream/main` and to the forked repo in the Nordix organization as `origin`, `origin/main`

-Main branch is called `master`, containing the latest stable release.
+Main branch is called `main`, containing the latest stable release.

-Feature development and bug fixing are done in topic branches, branched of `master` branch.
+Feature development and bug fixing are done in topic branches, branched of `main` branch.
 Upon completion and code review, topic branch is merged into `upstream` branch.

 ## Branches

 ### Topic branches (features and bug fixes)

-Topic branches need to be branched off `master` and named `type/name-username`, where  type is `feature` or `fix` and `username` the Github username or the name of the person creating the branch, to mark ownership of the branch.
+Topic branches need to be branched off `main` and named `type/name-username`, where  type is `feature` or `fix` and `username` the Github username or the name of the person creating the branch, to mark ownership of the branch.